 A travel cot and highchair are available on request.

 Two well-behaved dogs are very welcome.
-There is a hose pipe in the garden to clean dogs after walking.
+There is a hosepipe in the courtyard to clean dogs after walking.
 Guests must please clear up after their dogs.

 The property is very well equipped with luxurious bed linen and towels, Cole and Lewis guest toiletries, waffle bath robes and hairdryers in every bedroom.